Our environmentCheck out the Loviisa power plant environmental report 2021

 In accordance with the environmental permit, the amount of cooling water released into the sea should not exceed 1,800 million m3 per year or 56 m3/s.
 The cooling water’s thermal load on the sea may not exceed 60,000 terajoules annually.
 The limits set by the permit were not exceeded in 2021.

 The process and domestic water required by the power plant is sourced from Lake Lappominjärvi, which is located about 5 kilometres north of

 The water is purified before use at the water plant, and the water used as process water is additionally treated at the demineralisation plant.
 The total volume of water withdrawn from Lake Lappominjärvi in 2021 was about

 According to the service water withdrawal permit, the power plant can withdraw up to 180 m3/h of water from the lake for a short period of time and a maximum of 150 m3/h per quarter.

 The domestic wastewater generated is treated at the power plant area’s biological-chemical wastewater treatment plant, to which about 18,375 m3 of wastewater was piped in 2021.

-According to the monitoring results, the treatment plant reached results compliant with the conditions of the permit: the biological oxygen demand of treated wastewater in 2021 was 1.4 mg/l on average and total phosphorus concentration 0.16 mg/l.
+According to the monitoring results, the treatment plant reached results compliant with the conditions of the permit: the biological oxygen demand of treated wastewater in 2021 was 1.4 mg/l on average, and the total phosphorus concentration was 0.16 mg/l.
 The load caused by domestic wastewater in 2021 was 3.1 kg of phosphorus, 654 kg of nitrogen and 179 kg of solids.

 The environmental permit of the power plant does not set any limits for the process wastewater load.
 However, the nutrient load caused by the process wastewater is monitored through samples taken in accordance with the monitoring programme.